 Big data is transforming entire industries, and the media industry is no exception.
 Once media companies relied on traditional data to make educated guesses at what content consumers were looking for.
-Today they have mountains of rich data that reveals what consumers are doing, searching, consuming, tweeting, liking and sharing.
-Armed with this information, media companies gain valuable insights on consumer behaviors—insights they can use to deliver more relevant content and provide better customer experiences.
+Today they have mountains of rich data that reveal what consumers are doing, searching, consuming, tweeting, liking, and sharing.
+Armed with this information, media companies gain valuable insights into consumer behaviors—insights they can use to deliver more relevant content and provide better customer experiences.

 What Big data strategies are media companies using to improve the consumer experience?